Towards Proactive Safe Human-Robot Collaborations via Data-Efficient Conditional Behavior Prediction: Simulation Results

 We tested the proposed controller against a simulated human that is randomly selected to be either ``uncertain'' or ``stubborn,'' (\sref{sec:h_goal}), unknown to the robot, for 100 simulated games.
 Each game lasts for 30 seconds.
 For the proactive-model robot, the weights in \eqref{eqn:score_fn} are fixed at $[w_1,w_2,w_3]=[2,0.9,2]$ for both human models.

 \textbf{Proactive models are courteous.} First, we test how courteous each robot agent is around the uncertain human (\tabref{tab:courtesy_metrics}).
 We measure the percentage of trajectories that the human changed their initial goal and the average number of times per trajectory that the human changed their goal.
-The proactive-NN controller performs the best\footnote{The NN-based controller is likely not near 0 because of slight distribution shift between training and testing.} with the proposed proactive-model controller barely behind it.
-The proactive-model controller is able to perform just as well as the proactive-NN controller in a data-sparse environment by just doing online inference.
+The proactive-NN controller performs the best\footnote{The NN-based controller is likely not near 0 because of distribution shift between training and testing.} with our proposed proactive-model controller barely behind it.
+The proactive-model controller is able to perform just as well as the learning-based baseline in a data-sparse environment by just doing online inference.

 \textbf{Proactive models are flexible.} We measure the efficiency of the interactions by counting the total number of goals reached by the team (\tabref{tab:sim_efficiency}) over 100 initial conditions.
-The proactive-NN model performs the best on average with the proactive-model controller just behind it, showing us that the proactive models are flexible enough to efficiently interact with very different kinds of humans without prior knowledge.
+The proactive-NN model performs the best on average with our proactive-model controller just behind it, showing us that the proactive models are flexible enough to efficiently interact with very different kinds of humans without prior knowledge.
 This also shows that the proposed controller is able to perform well in a data-sparse environment.
 We do, however, see that the naive controller works best with the uncertain human.
-Because the naive controller will immediately commit to an action, it's very easy for the simulated human to respond immediately.
+Because the naive controller will immediately commit to an action, it's very easy for the simulated human to respond immediately, whereas the other controllers take longer because they first estimate the human's intent.

 \textbf{Long-term safety can be assured.} \figref{fig:safe_probs} shows the safety probability under time horizon $H=20$ and risk tolerance $\epsilon=0.1$ with and without the long-term safe controller while the robot selects goals with the proactive-model controller.
 We can see that with safety the modification, long-term safety probability is maintained over $90\%$ as desired while the nominal goal-seeking controller fails to do so.